Equations and Inequalities Introduction

 We prefer answers because answers are the cat's pajamas.
 Equations and inequalities are the cat's hiking boots, at best.

 But hold on—sometimes we don't get any answers, and sometimes we get more than one.
-The nice thing is that no matter how many answers there are, we will know when we are done.
+The nice thing is that no matter how many answers there are, we'll know when we're done.
 Often, we can even check our answer(s) to make sure we're right.
 Might not be a bad thing to do before sending texts, too.
 It's time to stop blaming everything on AutoCorrect.